 - Called games shall be played at a future date agreeable to both team captains at a site to be agreed upon.
 MUSA will reschedule games whenever possible.
 Any games not replayed shall be counted as a 0 ‐ 0 tie in the standings.

-- A legal pitch must be underhand with the top of the ball no higher than knee level of the kicker upon crossing home plate (sidearm or overhand pitching is not allowed).
+A legal pitch must be underhand with the top of the ball no higher than knee level of the kicker upon crossing home plate (sidearm or overhand pitching is not allowed).
 Anything higher over the plate is a ball.
-Whether a pitch is a ball or strike based on bounciness should be based on the height of the last bounce before it crosses home plate.
 If a pitch is not rolling, it must bounce at least three times before crossing the front plane of home to be a strike.

 - Any pitch deemed by the ump or field monitor to be out the context of a casual pitch (fast or with curve) will result in a warning to the pitcher and a called ball.
 The next infraction will result in replacing the pitcher.
 Umps in doubt of as to what is an allowable pitch should consult the MUSA field monitor on duty for assistance.